-So, with my anticipation rising, after a morning of battling cyclonic-like winds, icy temperatures and rain showers, as we attempted to take photos along Aberdeenshire’s north coast, I was hoping that Cullen Skink was all it was cracked up to be and I wasn’t going to be pushed off the pinnacle.
+So, with my anticipation rising after a morning of battling cyclonic-like winds, icy temperatures and rain showers as we attempted to take photos along Aberdeenshire’s north coast, I was hoping that Cullen Skink was all it was cracked up to be.

 Cullen Skink Recipe

-It seems quite apt to include this recipe; it won Mary Addison the title of ‘Cullen Skink Queen’, at the very first competition held in Cullen which was filmed by the BBC in 1999.
+It seems fitting to share this recipe; it won Mary Addison the title of ‘Cullen Skink Queen’ at the first competition held in Cullen, filmed by the BBC in 1999.

 4 fillets of smoked haddock (cut into small pieces)